 It wouldn’t be such a struggle had my toddler been less of a fussy pants.
 But, as it happens, she rarely digs in and eats happily whatever is on her plate.
 If you have a toddler who fusses over food, please tell me I am not alone!

 But, wait!!!
 What can you see in the photo below?
 The little hand strikes again!!!

+And that’s it, super quick and easy, it’s it?
+Fussy toddlers approved this, I am telling you now!
 So, what’s with the butternut squash and sausage pasta casserole that made the toddler eat so well?
 It’s a delicious combination of sweet butternut squash, cooked until mushy to form a sauce, cheesy goodness, yummy sausages, lots of parsley, and pasta, all cooked in the same pot.

-I had a bag of frozen butternut squash pieces, so all I had to do is boil them for about 5 minutes in hot water, then cut them up in cubes, and add them to the pan.
+I had a bag of frozen butternut squash cubes, so all I had to do is boil them for about 5 minutes in hot water, then cut them up in cubes, and add them to the pan.
 Since that pasta takes about 20 minutes or so to cook, the butternut squash becomes mushy, making it the most delicious sauce.
 Do give it a go!

 More pasta dishes to enjoy with the family:

 If you’ve liked my ONE-PAN BUTTERNUT SQUASH SAUSAGE PASTA or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 One-Pan Butternut Squash Sausage Pasta, a cheap and easy dinner recipe to please the whole family.
 It might be simple, but it's so flavourful and hearty.